Hablamos Español Insurance Companies We Work With

 What we see most often

-Businesses assume listing a party on a certificate makes them additional insured.
-It does not; the endorsement does.
+Businesses often assume that listing a party on a certificate makes them additional insured.
+It generally does not.
+The endorsement is what adds the party to the policy.

 A real example